 I work predominantly as a freelance consultant for various companies to deliver clarity when it comes to narrative structure and impactful audience engagement.
 More recently, I’ve worked in strategic partnerships with companies where I take on a longer-term development and / or creative role.
 To give some examples: I set up and led an Immersive Storytelling Lab with a documentary production company looking to diversify their portfolio; I am positioned as an ‘applied futures’ consultant with a company called Minkowski.
 They are a boutique management consultancy and I work with them to ‘re-brief’ clients from an engagement and impact perspective.
 Most of my work there is around strategic narrative thinking; I work with Immersive Storylab as a ‘Story Whisperer’ on new forms of storytelling delivered through testing and innovating with cutting edge Extended Reality (XR) techniques and technologies.

 How did you come to be focused on immersive storytelling?
+This is so interesting!

 My parents were quite limited in their view of what were acceptable career paths for me: architecture, medicine or law.
 I chose architecture because it had the most options for creativity.
 After qualifying, I did an MBA and then another graduate degree, after which I began to specialize in socio-spatial analysis for complex buildings and environments.
 Even then, my interest was in how I could measure user flow, interaction and emotional resonance.